DarkKronicle/XyloBot/README.md

 # XyloBot

-XyloBot is a bot that I have created for a private discord I am in (no invites, sorry).
+XyloBot is a bot that I have created for fun.
 Still learning a lot about Python, but I feel this bot is at least somewhat decent.

 ## Features